SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 7hr**

 # June 4, 2025
-  Looking at implementing a ssd1306 screen here
+  Looking at implementing a ssd1306 screen here. trying to figure out how to fit it in, might have to desolder the pins

   ![image](https://github.com/user-attachments/assets/31ba0320-39be-426a-b21a-ebc661902aa3)